When you contact us with a question we’ll always come back to you as soon as possible, but you may just be able to find

 I’m afraid we can’t refund or resell tickets that can no longer be used.

-Can I sell or buy tickets from third party?
+Can I sell or buy tickets through a third party?

 We strongly advise you to always book tickets directly through us (as we’ll look after you).
 If you can no longer make it to the festival, we’d suggest that you try to sell your spare tickets onto family or friends.
 They’ll need the e-ticket or a printed copy – and make sure you give them the spare ticket and not one you still need, as tickets will be scanned on arrival and can only be used once!

 Does my child need a ticket?